Silvio Dante: Character biography

 Silvio also became embroiled in a conflict with Native American protesters over a Columbus Day celebration—something Tony saw as a distraction—and went so far as to get many of the family's associates involved in a violent altercation with the protesters.
 Silvio found it hard to let the conflict die even once Tony had exhausted all avenues of winning the dispute.
 Silvio did not take this uncharacteristic behavior any further and although Tony noticed it, nothing became of it.
 Silvio got a chance to vent his frustration with Christopher at an intervention for his drug problems that ended with Christopher being violently put in his place by Paulie and Silvio.
 Since Christopher returned from rehab, his relationship with Silvio seems to have returned to their previous friendly association.

 Silvio maintains a realistic relationship with Paulie Gualtieri, well aware of Paulie's tight-fisted attitude towards money and dangerous tendencies.
 Silvio has remarked to Tony that they know that Paulie does not kick up his full amount.
 Silvio also tried to warn Paulie that his distractedness had been noticed when Paulie let his loyalties to the Soprano family waver, not long after Silvio's own crisis of faith in Tony.
 Paulie and Silvio argued about this—Paulie had been harboring resentment toward Silvio since his illness got Paulie into the Pine Barrens fiasco.
 However, it was not long before Paulie returned his attention to staying in Tony's good graces.

 Silvio counseled Tony through difficult decisions about Richie Aprile, and his disputes with Ralph Cifaretto, Feech La Manna and Tony Blundetto.
 He is often forced to convince Tony to go against his impulses—something that he usually manages without setting off Tony's hair-trigger temper.
 More often than not, when Silvio has something on his mind but will not speak about it, Tony often senses this and gets him to speak up.

 When Tony ends up in a coma after being shot by his uncle in a fit of dementia, it falls upon Silvio to take the reins as acting boss of the Soprano family.
 At first, Silvio seemingly enjoys the job, and even feels a degree of regret that he did not accept an offer from the late Jackie Aprile Sr. to become the boss back in the late 1990s.
-His wife Gabriella prompts him to consider the possibilities of a permanent change.
+His wife Gabriella prompts him to consider the possibilities of a permanent change if Tony does succumbs to his injuries.